argoproj/argo-cd/docs/operator-manual/user-management/index.md

 ### Failed logins rate limiting

-Argo CD throttles failed login attempts in order to prevent password brute-forcing.
+Argo CD rejects login attempts after too many failed in order to prevent password brute-forcing.
 The following environments variables are available to control throttling settings:

-* `ARGOCD_SESSION_MAX_FAIL_COUNT`: Maximum number of failed logins before the delay kicks in.
+* `ARGOCD_SESSION_MAX_FAIL_COUNT`: Maximum number of failed logins before Argo CD starts rejecting login attempts.
 Default: 5.

-* `ARGOCD_SESSION_FAILURE_DELAY_START_SECONDS`: Time in seconds the authentication should be delayed for if the limiter becomes first active.
-Default: 3

-* `ARGOCD_SESSION_FAILURE_DELAY_INCREASE_SECONDS`: Time in seconds the authentication delay should be increased on consecutive login failures after max fail count has been reached.
-Default: 2

-* `ARGOCD_SESSION_FAILURE_DELAY_MAX_SECONDS`: Max time in seconds the authentication delay can be increased to.
-Default: 30

 * `ARGOCD_SESSION_FAILURE_WINDOW_SECONDS`: Number of seconds for the failure window.
 Default: 300 (5 minutes).
-If this is set to 0, the failure window is disabled and the delay kicks in after 10 consecutive logon failures, regardless of the time frame they happened.
+If this is set to 0, the failure window is disabled and the login attempts gets rejected after 10 consecutive logon failures, regardless of the time frame they happened.

 * `ARGOCD_SESSION_MAX_CACHE_SIZE`: Maximum number of entries allowed in the